 Osteoarthritis - What do I do about OA?

 Osteoarthritis (OA) commonly occurs with degenerative changes in the hip and knee joints.
-Having a previous knee or hip injury puts you at higher risk for developing these changes within your joints later in life.
+Having a previous knee or hip injury can put you at higher risk for developing these changes within your joints later in life.

 How will I know if my symptoms are due to osteoarthritis?

 Pain due to OA may start without any injury.
 Joints may become painful, hot, swollen or begin to creak and crack.
-Joint pain is often worse in the morning and can gradually increase over time.
+Furthermore, joint pain is often worse in the morning and can gradually increase over time.

 Will I need a knee or hip replacement?

-Knee and hip replacements are often sought after too early by those with osteoarthritis.
+Knee and hip replacements are often sought after too late by those with osteoarthritis.
 Physiotherapy has been proven to increase joint function and reduce pain and stiffness in those with osteoarthritis.
-Settling symptoms can help delay or prevent the need for a knee or hip replacement.
+Therefore, settling symptoms can help delay or prevent the need for a knee or hip replacement.

 Did you know?